 The significant gap between this bearing and the shaft can be an indication of severe wear or misalignment.

 This is a classic sign of shaft to bearing misalignment (not to be confused to with engine to shaft alignment) and one that demands immediate attention.

 Yet another issue that afflicts some bearings is a swelling phenomenon.
 At first these scenarios may be mistaken for misalignment between shafts and bearings.
 However, I’ve encountered several vessels whose bearings inexplicably swelled, causing uniform shaft binding.
-This scenario can be avoided by using only high quality, name brand bearings such as Johnson Duramax or Exalto.
+This scenario can be avoided by using only high quality, name brand bearings.

 How it Works

 Much to the surprise of many boat owners, seawater is the only form of lubricant provided to your vessel’s propeller shaft as it spins its way through life at up to 2,000 rpm, for hundreds upon hundreds of hours underway.
 The shaft’s only support, typically, is the coupling that’s attached to the transmission and the fluted rubber tube referred to as a shaft bearing.
 The bearing’s support material is typically a hard rubber-like substance known as nitrile; it’s mildly resistant to oil and fuel as well as other contaminants found in seawater along with silt and salt itself.
 Longitudinal flutes or valleys in the rubber tube through which the shaft passes are designed to improve water flow, remember water is the sole source of lubrication, as well as channel away sand, grit and other hard particles.

 The outer support shell of the bearing may be made of either naval brass or a non-metallic composite.
 Because of the galvanic incompatibility of brass and aluminum, the non-metallic composite bearing variety is designed for, and must be used on struts or stern tubes made of aluminum or stainless steel alloy.